emscripten-core/emscripten/site/source/docs/introducing_emscripten/community.rst

 In addition, other interesting blogs and demos are regularly shared on Twitter by the development team `(@kripken) <https://twitter.com/kripken>`_ and the broader community `(#emscripten) <https://twitter.com/hashtag/emscripten>`_.

 .. todo :: **HamishW** At some point in future would be nice to actually display RSS feeds from above links here.
-Perhaps including @kripen in feed.
+Perhaps including @kripken in feed.
 In this case would need a dedicated blogs link as well.

 Contribute